// About

 Nicola Lees has developed hundreds of factual programmes for network and cable channels in the UK and USA, including the BBC, Discovery Channel, Travel Channel and TLC.

-Nicola has also written a book that reveals how to get ideas for a documentary or nonfiction television series such as Touching the Void, The Apprentice or Supernanny from concept to commission and explains why having a great idea is not enough.
+Nicola is the author of a book that reveals how to get ideas for a documentary or nonfiction television series such as Touching the Void, The Apprentice or Supernanny from concept to commission.

 Step-by-step, it demystifies the TV development and commissioning process.
 You’ll learn how to: